Connect with others who understand.

 Common Comorbidities in AML

-Studies have shown that among older adults with acute myeloid leukemia, people with a higher comorbidity burden tend to have worse reactions to leukemia treatment and worse overall survival rates.
+Studies have shown that among older adults with AML, people with more comorbidities tend to have worse reactions to leukemia treatment and worse overall survival rates.
 People with AML may also be more likely to have certain chronic conditions.
 One study compared 3,911 people aged 65 or older with AML with the same number of similarly aged people without AML.
 Compared with those who did not have AML, those with AML were more likely to also have:

 • Cardiovascular disease